Privacy Evaluation for Microsoft Cortana

 - A user's data are deleted upon account cancellation or termination.

 - Data are deleted when no longer necessary.

 - Methods are available to restrict who has access to data.

 - Processes to download user data are available.

 Is the data sold?

-- Unclear whether data are sold or rented to third parties.
+- Unclear whether personal information is sold or rented to third parties.